 Counter Battens: There is no need to tape joints where counter battens are used.
 Where softwood boarding or timber sheeting is used below the underlay, counter battens are typically required to provide effective drainage below the battens.
-Where timber battens are positioned above the underlay, there is no
+Where timber battens are positioned above the underlay, there is no need to tape overlaps to resist wind uplift.
+Independent testing has established that, where counter battens are used, the wind uplift performance of the underlay (with untaped laps) exceeds the requirements of all UK designer.
+Independent testing has established that, where deeper, 38mm battens are used, the wind uplift performance of the underlay (with untaped laps) exceeds the requirements of all UK

-Battens exceeding 25 mm: There is no need to tape joints where 38 mm battens are used.
-BS 5534 (Table 3) recommends minimum batten sizes, typically 25 mm deep, for different applications.
-However, deeper (38 mm) battens may be required by the structural designer.
-Independent testing has established that, where deeper, 38mm battens are used, the wind uplift performance of the underlay (with untaped laps) exceeds the requirements of all UK wind zones.
+Battens exceeding 25mm: There is no need to tape joints where 38mm battens are used.
+BS 5534 (Table 3) recommends minimum batten sizes, typically 25mm deep, for different applications.
+However, deeper (38mm) battens may be required by the structural